sidgan/kaamhai/README.md

 2. The next thing to do is to host these services.
 Trying to identify a server to host it publicly so all of you can access.
 Will keep you posted.

+KaamHaiApp

+The UI part for the project

+Built using phonegap
+	- To run cd to www folder and run command

+			-For Android
+				phonegap run android
+			-For Ios
+				phonegap run ios